ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * **File Format and Notes About Contents**
   An incremental-backup file is **always in JSON format**.
   It is so even when the full-backup it is associated with is a binary snapshot.
   * An incremental backup stores index definitions (not full indexes).
-    After the backup is restored, the dataset is re-indexed by the index definitions.
+    After the backup is restored, the dataset is re-indexed according to the index definitions.
-     * This initial re-indexing can be time consuming on large datasets.
+     * This initial re-indexing can be time-consuming on large datasets.
   * An incremental backup doesn't store [change vectors](../../../../server/clustering/replication/change-vector), which are used for concurrency control.